Charles C. Glover: Early life

-Glover was active in the debate that led to the eventual adoption of the Federal Reserve Act and presented a plan for economic relief to the U.S. Congress in 1908.
+Glover was active in the debate that led to the eventual adoption of the Federal Reserve Act and presented a plan for economic relief to the United States Congress in 1908.
 He is mentioned by Robert L. Owen together with Frank A. Vanderlip as a source of inspiration for key amendments to the Aldrich–Vreeland Act passed in 1914.

 He was also involved in several other business ventures, including as Director of the Washington and Georgetown Railroad, the ancestor of the Washington Metro, and as President of the Washington Stock Exchange.

-As a banker to congressmen and presidents, Glover was often a guest at the White House.
-A story by historian Carlton Fletcher describes Glover's relationship with Theodore Roosevelt, whose children played at Glover's country house, despite the men being from being different parties.
+As a banker to U S. congressmen and U S. presidents, Glover was often a guest at the White House.
+A story by historian Carlton Fletcher describes Glover's relationship with U.S. president Theodore Roosevelt, whose children played at Glover's country house, despite the men being from being different political parties.

 Public advocacy and philanthropy

 In 1881, Glover started to promote the reclamation of the Potomac mud flats that extended West and South of the National Mall, and their transformation into a great public park.
 This idea was met with stubborn opposition from railroad companies which then had facilities on the Mall and wanted to extend them further.
 The reclamation work started in 1882 under the leadership of Peter Conover Hains, including the creation of the Tidal Basin.
 But the future use of the land was not settled before early 1897, when Glover obtained the passage of a bill establishing Potomac Park and personally persuaded President Grover Cleveland to sign it on his last full day in office.
 This paved the way for the McMillan Plan a few years later.
 The Lincoln Memorial, Jefferson Memorial, Franklin Delano Roosevelt Memorial, and many other iconic monuments of Washington, D.C. owe their existence to the creation of Potomac Park.

 In 1888, Glover became the leading promoter of the creation of Rock Creek Park.
 The project of protecting the natural area around Rock Creek had emerged a generation earlier, but several bills to materialize it had failed in Congress since a first attempt in 1866.
 Together with other local civic leaders including newspaper publisher Crosby Stuart Noyes and lawyer Calderon Carlisle, he successfully lobbied for bills that led to the creation of the National Zoo in 1889 and Rock Creek Park in 1890.
 In 1898, Glover was one of the founding members of the Washington Board of Trade, which quickly became the city's most politically powerful civic organization.